Yefee/xcesm/README.md

 # And more
-I don't have time to write documentation recently, but it will be resleased in this summer!
+I don't have time to write documentation recently, but it will be released in this summer!